 Come join our live training webinar every other Wednesday at 11am PST and hear LogicMonitor experts explain best practices and answer common questions.
 We understand these are uncertain times, and we are here to help!

-Chances are that if you are an avid Windows user, you have probably come across the Perfmon utility at least once in your exploration of system & network monitoring.
+Chances are that if you are an avid Windows user, you have probably come across the Perfmon utility at least once in your exploration of system and network monitoring.

 Because Perfmon accesses performance counters from remote hosts, it is necessary that your collector services have Local Administrative privileges to access counters on your remote host if you are using a domain.
 If you are using a workgroup, your collector will need to be running under a user that has Local Administrative rights on the remote workgroup host that you are attempting to monitor.

-After datasource instances have been added to the host, Perfmon connectivity must continue to function in order for data collection to operate in a stable manner.
-If connectivity stops after datasource instances have been matched to the host, you will end up with blank or spotty graphs that are returning No Data.
+After DataSource instances have been added to the host, Perfmon connectivity must continue to function in order for data collection to operate in a stable manner.
+If connectivity is interrupted after DataSource instances have been discovered, you will end up with blank or spotty graphs that are returning No Data.

 To troubleshoot these connectivity issues:

 If you are unable to make a connection using the perfmon.exe utility on your collector to your remote host, the collector services will be unable to do so as well.
 This indicates an issue not with LogicMonitor, but with your Windows configuration or authentication.

 If WMI-based data collection succeeds, but Perfmon DataSources fail & you cannot get a connection established via the Perfmon utility, the issue may be that certain services need to be running on the host being monitored for Perfmon to respond to RPC queries.